 We recognized a net loss of \$169 million for the twelve months ended September 30, 2005, compared to a net loss of \$1.422 billion for the twelve months ended September 30, 2004.
 The decrease in net loss relates primarily to the impairment charge recorded in the twelve months ended September 30, 2004 of \$1.019 billion.
 The twelve months ended September 30, 2005 reflect the effects of certain one-time items, including (i) the \$73 million loss on termination of the Management Agreement described above, (ii) \$10 million of one-time bonuses paid in connection with the initial public offering, (iii) \$19 million of one-time payments associated with our restricted stock and stock option awards granted at prices below fair value, (iv) \$24 million of non-recurring charges incurred in connection with the departure of the co-chairman of The Atlantic Records Group and the expensing of certain amounts paid in connection with the acquisition of the remaining interest in the Lava Records joint venture and (v) the \$35 million loss on repayment of the Holdings Notes described above.
-Excluding the one-time items included in the twelve months ended September 30, 2005, the \$24 million increase in stock-based compensation, the \$27 million decrease in restructuring, and the effects of one-time items included in the twelve months ended September 30, 2004, which included (i) the impairment charges, (ii) the \$6 million loss on repayment of bridge loan described above and (iii) the \$63 million of deal-related and other transaction costs described above, net income for the twelve months ended September 30, 2005 as compared to the twelve months ended September 30, 2004 increased \$323 million.
+Excluding the one-time items included in the twelve months ended September 30, 2005, the \$24 million increase in stock-based compensation, the \$27 million decrease in restructuring, and the effects of one-time items included in the twelve months ended September 30, 2005, the \$24 million of deal-related and other transaction costs described above, net income for the twelve months ended September 30, 2005 as compared to the twelve months ended September 30, 2004 increased \$323 million.
 This increase is primarily related to the increases in operating income and unrealized gains on warrants and the decrease in income tax expense, all described above.